Accelerator

 Demand

-The Accelerator cohorts are designed such that organizations will focus on solving specific anchor challenges.
-These represent some of the most wicked challenges in EdTech: unlocking pathways for scale and engagement, product contextualization for the low-income, and building sustainable models.
+The Accelerator cohorts are designed such that organisations will focus on solving specific anchor challenges.
+These represent some of the most wicked challenges in EdTech: unlocking pathways for scale and engagement, product contextualisation for the low-income segment.

 Scale